aarongilly/pdw/README.md

 # Personal Data Warehouse

+`pdw` is a library for creating a certain variety of quantified self(ish) applications.
+It's intended to make working with new datas

 This **README** is what generates the top-level TypeDoc documentation page.

 The goal here is to have a pdw.ts library you could publish to NPM - along with a connector or two.
 This is a library development project, for a single codebase that can be used to interact with local data or data in the cloud, depending on the storage connector.